 I've entitled this message 'The water and the well' and we'll look at the

 importance of water today.
 Specifically we'll look at:

 The importance of water in the race

 What water represents in the Bible (brief overview)

-What we can learn from an Old Testament story about the importance of water and wells.
+What we can learn from an Old Testament story about the importance of

 How to get water

 I've mentioned before the 160 km round Taupo race that my brother in law Graham

 and I rode.
 To reiterate, simply said, it's just a long, hilly, gut busting,

 backside complaining cycling race.
 Especially if you're not fit!
 When you